An Interview with Eva-Lotta Lamm

-Avanscoperta: You’ll be teaching your 2-day “Visual Thinking: Making the invisible visible” workshop next October in Milan.
+Avanscoperta: You’re the author of a 2-day workshop called “Visual Thinking: Making the invisible visible”.
 I’m reading the course description but I’m not entirely convinced I should join… convince me! 🙂

 Eva-Lotta: Being able to make simple pragamatic sketches is a similarly fundamental and useful skill as being able to write.
 Words are amazing for a lot of things, but for some areas, visual structures and images are more effective.
 When you learn to use both together, you really elevate your thinking and communication powers to a whole different level.